recose/api-docs/reco-api-v3.md

 }
 ```

+`customerId` is used to identify the customer or the order, so that Reco can later on measure how my of your clients have been contacted about writing reviews.

 ### Send with scheduled

 If you want to postpone the invites you include sendDateFrom in a scheduled object with the request.